-2nd degree misdemeanor increased to 1st degree misdemeanor

-1st degree misdemeanor increased to 3rd degree felony

-3rd degree felony increased to 2nd degree felony

-2nd degree felony increased to 1st degree felony

-1st degree felony increased to life felony
+2nd degree misdemeanor increased to 1st degree misdemeanor 1st degree misdemeanor increased to 3rd degree felony 3rd degree felony increased to 2nd degree felony 2nd degree felony increased to 1st degree felony 1st degree felony increased to life felony

 There is currently no data available on whether crimes committed against persons evidenced prejudice based on their sex or creed.
-Nationwide, the Uniform Crime Reports (UCR) for 2015 note that there were 19 known offenders who committed offenses with Anti-Male/Anti-Female motivations.
+Nationwide, the Uniform Crime Reports (UCR) for 2016 note that there were 28 known offenders who committed offenses with Anti-Male/Anti-Female motivations.
 However, it is unknown how many states currently have these laws.

-Per FDLE's statewide UCR, in 2015, there were 88 offenses, with 26 (adj.) arrests for hate crimes.
-Also per FDLE's Computerized Criminal History (CCH) files, in FY 15-16, there were 6 arrests and no dispositions that resulted in a finding of guilty/convicted or adjudication withheld for s.
+Per FDLE's statewide UCR, in 2016, there were 124 offenses, with 34 (adj.) arrests for hate crimes.
+Also per FDLE's Computerized Criminal History (CCH) files, in FY 16-17, there were 5 arrests, with 1 guilty/convicted for a 1st degree misdemeanor under s.
 775.085, F.S., with arrests possibly overlapping with UCR.
-There were no arrests under the newly created s.
-775.0863, F.S. for evidencing prejudice during an offense against someone with a mental or physical disability.
 However, since these statutes reclassify felonies, such acts might not be captured in the initial arrest.

-Since July 1, 2012 there has only been one disposition, and adjudication withheld, for a 3rd degree felony under s.
-775.085, F.S.
-Per DOC, no inmates were admitted to the prison system in FY15-16 who committed a misdemeanor that was elevated to a felony by this statute.
+Since July 1, 2012 there has been one adjudication withheld for a 3rd degree felony under s.
+775.085, F.S., and one 1st degree misdemeanor guilty conviction.
+Per DOC, no inmates were admitted to the prison system in FY 16-17 who committed a misdemeanor that was elevated to a felony by this statute.
 Furthermore, DOC does not have data available on those felonies that were increased due to this statute.
-However, there is data on assault/battery against law enforcement officers and emergency service employees, with 458 admissions to prison in FY 15-16 for these crimes.
-There was also one admission for attempted murder of a law enforcement officer.
+However, there is data on assault/battery against law enforcement officers and emergency service employees, with 447 (adj.) offenders sentenced to prison in FY 16-17 for these crimes.